aliyun/terraform-provider-alibabacloudstack/website/docs/r/datahub_project.html.markdown

 ---
 subcategory: "Datahub Service"
-layout: "apsarastack"
+layout: "alibabacloudstack"
-page_title: "Apsarastack: apsarastack_datahub_project"
+page_title: "Alibabacloudstack: alibabacloudstack_datahub_project"
-sidebar_current: "docs-apsarastack-resource-datahub-project"
+sidebar_current: "docs-alibabacloudstack-resource-datahub-project"
 description: |-
-  Provides a Apsarastack datahub project resource.
+  Provides a Alibabacloudstack datahub project resource.
 ---

-# apsarastack\_datahub\_project
+# alibabacloudstack\_datahub\_project

 The project is the basic unit of resource management in Datahub Service and is used to isolate and control resources.
 It contains a set of Topics.
 You can manage the datahub sources of an application by using projects.
 [Refer to details](https://help.aliyun.com/document_detail/47440.html).